School governor development opportunities

 HCAT Offices, Dodworth, Barnsley.
 Please ensure that you arrive at 5pm to ensure a prompt start at 5:30pm

-SEND – The role of the Governor
+SEND – the role of the governor

 The law requires governing boards to use their ‘best endeavours' (do everything they can) to ensure that pupils with special educational needs and disabilities (SEND) get the support they need.